kildem/pwa-workshop-docs/practice-step2.md

 # Step 2 - App shell with Workbox

-[Workbox](https://developers.google.com/web/tools/workbox) is a library that bakes in a set of best practices and removes the boilerplate every developer writes when working with service workers.
-It's a great service worker networking tasks automation tool because of:
+After getting acquainted with the API of the service worker, we realized that to implement even the basic offline readiness of the application, a fairly wide range of knowledge and skills of working with service workers and not only is required.
+The [Workbox](https://developers.google.com/web/tools/workbox) library provides a comfortable abstraction layer for automating common network tasks for service workers.
+It also contains a set of best practices and removes the boilerplate every developer writes when working with service workers.

+Workbox is a great service worker networking tasks automation tool because of:

 - Optimal level of abstraction
 - Declarativeness where appropriate